Septima/spatialsuite-addresssearch/adrSearch/spatialsuite-addresssearch/readme.md

 ### Copy .jar file
 * Copy the included custom-dk.septima.spatialsuite.adrsearch-XX.jar file from lib to your WEB-INF/lib
-* Remove old .jar file if theres is one
+* Remove old .jar file if there is one

 ### Include tool in profile(s):
 ```xml
 <tool module="adrsearch" name="adrsearch"/>
 ```

-# Configuration
+## Configuration

 ### In cbinfo.xml create a param pointing to the configuration folder
 ```xml